Hyperion-21/airships-cts-modding-docs/README.md

 # airships-cts-modding-docs

-A more up-to-date documentation for modding Airships: Conquer The Skies.
+A more (WIP) up-to-date documentation for modding Airships: Conquer The Skies.

 The [current one](https://www.moddb.com/mods/the-module-kit/tutorials/acts-module-string-reference-guide) was last updated 4 years ago, and a lot has changed since.